National Avg. Salary

 Programs and Degrees

-Here are the most common degrees for becoming a Courtroom Clerk. a Certification is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Courtroom Clerk. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

-Highest Education Among Courtroom Clerk
+Highest Education Among Courtroom Clerks

 - 1.6% Doctorate